Ossi Kanervo

 Ossi Kanervo (born 23 November 1987) is a Finnish ice dancer.
 With partner Henna Lindholm, he is the 2012 Nordic champion, the 2014 Bavarian Open bronze medalist, and a three-time Finnish national champion.

+Career

 Kanervo trained only in single skating until the age of 16-17, when he began learning ice dancing once a week under Susanna Rahkamo.
 Following a partnership with Janna Hujanen, he teamed up with Henna Lindholm around 2008.
 He also continued to compete in single skating until the spring of 2009.
 Lindholm/Kanervo qualified for the free dance at the 2014 European Championships and finished 20th.
 They retired from competitive skating on May 13, 2015.